a7medgehad/HadithGarden/CHROME_STORE_DESCRIPTION.md

 # Hadith Garden Tab - Chrome Web Store Description

 ## Short Description (132 characters max)
-Transform your new tab into a peaceful Islamic reading experience with sequential hadith from Riyāḍ al-Ṣāliḥīn.
+Transform your new tab into a peaceful Islamic reading experience with 1,896 authentic hadith from Riyāḍ al-Ṣāliḥīn.

 ## Detailed Description

-**🌿 Hadith Garden Tab** replaces your Chrome new tab page with a beautifully designed Islamic reading experience featuring sequential hadith from the renowned collection *Riyāḍ al-Ṣāliḥīn* (The Garden of the Righteous).
+**🌿 Hadith Garden Tab** replaces your Chrome new tab page with a beautifully designed Islamic reading experience featuring the complete collection of 1,896 authentic hadith from the renowned *Riyāḍ al-Ṣāliḥīn* (The Garden of the Righteous) by Imam al-Nawawi.

 ### Key Features

+**📖 Complete Authentic Collection**
+- All 1,896 hadith from Riyāḍ al-Ṣāliḥīn in sequential order
+- Authentic translations sourced from sunnah.com
+- Covers 20 comprehensive chapters including Good Manners, Virtues, Supplication, and more
+- Years of daily spiritual reading material offline

-**📖 Sequential Reading Experience**
+**🔄 Sequential Reading Experience**
 - Read hadith in proper order, not random selection
 - Automatic progress tracking across browser sessions
 - Seamless continuation from where you left off